WikiTeam/wikiteam/README.md

 `MediaWiki Scraper` has been tested on Linux, macOS, Windows and Android.
 If you are connecting to Linux or macOS via `ssh`, you can continue using the `bash` or `zsh` command prompt in the same terminal, but if you are starting in a desktop environment and don't already have a preferred Terminal environment you can try one of the following.

-> **NOTE:** You may need to update and pre-install dependencies in order for `wikiteam3` to work properly.
+> **NOTE:** You may need to update and pre-install dependencies in order for `MediaWiki Scraper` to work properly.
 Shell commands for these dependencies appear below each item in the list.
-(Also note that while installing and running `wikiteam3` itself should not require administrative priviliges, installing dependencies usually will.)
+(Also note that while installing and running `MediaWiki Scraper` itself should not require administrative priviliges, installing dependencies usually will.)

 * On desktop Linux you can use the default terminal application such as [Konsole](https://konsole.kde.org/) or [GNOME Terminal](https://help.gnome.org/users/gnome-terminal/stable/).

   <details>
   <summary>Linux Dependencies</summary>

-  While most Linux distributions will have Python 3 preinstalled, if you are cloning `wikiteam3` rather than downloading it directly you may need to install `git`.
+  While most Linux distributions will have Python 3 preinstalled, if you are cloning `MediaWiki Scraper` rather than downloading it directly you may need to install `git`.

   On Debian, Ubuntu, and the like: